 It’s still easy enough to swim if you want to though, and the water is heated by the sun to a fairly warm temperature – so you definitely won’t find the sea cold!

 One of the nicest things about the beach is that its location within a bay means the sea is relatively calm and there are no real waves.
 Along with the gorgeous white sand, the calm sea makes it perhaps the best beach in Koh Phi Phi for sunbathing and a relaxing beach day.

 The tides in Loh Dalum Bay are very noticeable – at high tide there is still a nice section of sandy beach, whilst at low tide it can be quite a walk to reach the sea.
 It’s quite an impressive contrast, so we recommend trying to visit the beach at both high and low tide during your stay.

-As Loh Dalum Beach is such a nice spot, there are a number of bars along the beach front.
-Come nightfall the beach is one of the most popular drinking spots on the island, and the beach bars often have parties and impressive fire shows for you to enjoy.
+As Loh Dalum Beach is such a nice spot, there are a number of bars along the beach front Come nightfall the beach is one of the most popular drinking spots on the island, and the beach bars often have parties and impressive fire shows such as Slinky Bar for you to enjoy.

 There are also a number of nice hotels and resorts along the beach.
 We personally recommend staying at PP Princess Resort which is well-located on the beachfront, and features on our list of the best hotels and places to stay in Koh Phi Phi!